spuy/docs-md/src/product/business-process.md

 ### Document Traceability

 ADempiere allows to keep track of due dates for either collection and/or payables.
 Both own and third-party checks are entered into the system where they followed through with full traceablitiy.
-Each document is linkedto other documents within the system making this information more reliable and accurate.
+Each document is linked to other documents within the system making this information more reliable and accurate.

 ### Reports

 It features an extensive reporting system, with daily, weekly and monthly reports and statements produced in real-time.
+Depending on what your customer needs it can be adapted on their needs.

 ### Cash Management